Douglas Starch Works Explosion

 On May 22, 1919, a small fire at the Douglas Starch Works created an explosion which impacted Eastern Iowa.
 Homes, schools and shops were damaged.
 Windows were shattered, and businesses slowed.
 Forty-four people lost their lives.

 In the days and months that followed, the community showed resiliency and Douglas Starch Works rebuilt.
-To commemorate the 100th anniversary of this event in 2019, we're remembering the explosion and celebrating the community's strength of rebuilding following difficult times, and we're asking you to join us.
+To commemorate the 100th anniversary of this event in 2019, we're remembered the explosion and celebrating the community's strength of rebuilding following difficult times.

 Sponsored in part by Travel Iowa, Wells Fargo, and Silos and Smokestacks National Heritage Area.